-RA - 011 RC Backup & Recovery For recovery software backups of site co omponent exist.
+RA - 011 RC Backup & Recovery Backup & Recovery For recovery software backups of site co omponent exist.
 Normative Reserved 62443-3-3 SR 7.3 The identity and location of critical files a level and system-level information (includ supported by the control system without a ing system state information) shall be CSRS-SI-AVA-1/ CSRS-SI-AVA-2 The integrator undertakes to document the backups and, if necessary, to train the state after final acceptance.
 The integrator undertakes to document a factory settings. ff and, in addition, to create a backup

 RA - 012 RC

 Backup & Recovery

-The location of the backup is documented and accessible to the producer.
+The location of the backup is documented d and accessible to the producer.
 Normative

 Reserved

-- CSRS-SI-SCS-6 The integrator will hand over the current conf to the operator and to document the setup, ir able to restore the configuration after an inci such a way, that the operator will be
+- CSRS-SI-SCS-6 The integrator will hand over the current configuration of the machine and systems to the operator and to document the setup, in such a way, that the operator will be able to restore the configuration after an incident.